UCHI-DB/rust-guide/docs/04_code_organization/README.md

 # Code Organization

-In this chapter, we some of the best practices for organizing your Rust code.
+This chapter describes best practices for organizing your Rust code and projects.
-This includes linting, code organization using crates and testing.
+We will highlight the built-in features of linting, code organization using crates, and testing.